Emily Dickinson Lexicon

 - Compare; set in opposition similar things in order to highlight the differences.

-- Compare with; examine dissimilar things with the purpose of demonstrating the superiority of one over the other.
+- Examine; compare with; demonstrate the superiority of one over the other.

-Remorse; penitence; repentance; sorrow for what one has done; grief of heart for a wrong committed accompanied by a sincere desire to make restitution if possible.
+Remorse; penitence; repentance; sorrow for what one has done; grief for doing wrong; sincere desire to make restitution.

-Power; reign; command; method or means of restraint; area of influence; portion over which one has authority; function of directing and regulating.
+Power; command; management; means of restraint; area of influence; portion over which one has authority; function of directing and regulating.